Last Update: 16/07/2014 15:49

 (including orthopaedics), paediatrics and obstetrics.

-Ophthalmology, Orthopaedic Surgery, Paediatric Surgery, Urology,
+in Ophthalmology, Orthopaedic Surgery, Paediatric Surgery, ENT

 strengthen the capacity of local health services.